alexisrozhkov/dilated-self-attention/README.md

 ## To Do
 - [x] Benchmarking code and reports for dilated self-attention vs vanilla one
 - [x] Support different w to r ratios for multi-k attention
+- [ ] Support optimised self-attention implementation
 - [ ] Add dropout(s)
-- [ ] Support optimised self-attention implementation (needs to expose softmax denominators efficiently)
 - [ ] Distributed training using multiple GPUs handling parts of the sequence
 - [ ] Make sure torch.compile works properly (currently I get NaNs at the first iteration of training)